ncahill89/wsp/README.md

  Download the repo and then click wsp.Rproj to open the project in Rstudio.

-  - To produce catchment-scale reconstructions open main_catchment.R.
+  - To produce catchment-scale reconstructions open __main_catchment.R__.
 This contains the wrapper code to run the model.

   - To produce reconstructions for IOD, IPO, SOI, NINO open main_queensland.R.
 This contains the wrapper code to run the model.